okarras/EmpiRE-Analysis/README.md

 >[__Divide and Conquer the EmpiRE: A Community-Maintainable Knowledge Graph of Empirical Research in Requirements Engineering__](https://doi.org/10.1109/ESEM56168.2023.10304795),
 >In: 2023 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM), New Orleans, LA, USA, 2023, pp. 1-12.<br/>
 >
->The paper received the [__Best Paper Award__](https://www.oliver-karras.de/wp-content/uploads/2023/10/acm_ieee_esem2023_certificate_best_paper_award.pdf) of the 17th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement 2023.
+>The publication received the [__Best Paper Award__](https://www.oliver-karras.de/wp-content/uploads/2023/10/acm_ieee_esem2023_certificate_best_paper_award.pdf) of the 17th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement 2023.

 The second version KG-EmpiRE based on **680 papers** from the [IEEE International Conference on Requirement Engineering](https://requirements-engineering.org/) from 1994 to 2022 and the analysis of the sustainable literature review on the state and evolution of empirical research in RE have been published in: